CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

  - Updated the test page's player to match the codingame IDE

 ### ⚠️ Known issues

-- `skew` property is not functional, to use it please move to 3.5.1 or higher
+- `skew` property is not functional, to use it please move to 3.5.2 or higher
+- the next frame button no longer updates the view

 ## 3.4.10